szczyglis-dev/python-lottery-dataset-analyze/README.md

 **5. Linear regression relationship calculation.**

 In the code below, the correlation between the events will be calculated, such as the influence of the distance between celestial bodies on the numbers and the correlation between the individual numbers among themselves.
-The result for the correlation between the distances of the celestial bodies and the given number will oscillate around 0 here, which will show that these events are not correlated with each other and cannot be used for any predictions.
+The result for the correlation between the distances of the celestial bodies and the given number will oscillate around 0 here, which will show that these events are not correlated with each other.
 A slightly higher result will appear when you try to correlate the numbers that were drawn in a given draw with the other numbers drawn in the same draw.

 ```python
 # define relationship pairs to check